12 min read

 }

-// Playwright: Fallback routing on timeout
+// Playwright: fallback routing on primary render timeout

 const primaryTimeout = parseInt(process.env.PRIMARY_TIMEOUT_MS || '3000', 10);